AvPelli/backend-engineering-assessment/README.md

 password:admin

-During the first run 10 dummy quizzes are generated
+During the first run 2 dummy quizzes are generated

 ## API
 root url should be "http://localhost:8000/"

 /admin/: Admin site.
+All objects can be manually created here

 /quiz/{id}: Simple quiz page